-See also: Database organization and management, Delete saved data, Delete all data database organization and related issues.
-Please, refer to the Database organization and management Section for complete coverage of the
+See also: Database organization and management, Delete saved data, Delete all data

 This message appears when the database is full already and the User attempts to register (read User ID-card).
 New records cannot be added unless the database is (partially) emptied.
-You can do this either by deleting the old (saved) database data (Delete saved data command), or by delete all database data (Delete
+You can do this either by deleting the old (saved) database data (Delete saved data command), or by delete all database data (Delete all data).